Thomas Eisenbach, Federal Reserve Bank of New York

 Discussant: Nicolas Inostroza, University of Toronto

-Abstract: We study bank runs using a novel historical cross-country dataset that covers 184 countries since 1800 and combines a new narrative chronology with statistical indicators of bank deposit withdrawals.
-We document the following facts: (i) the unconditional likelihood of a bank run is 1.9%, and that of significant deposit withdrawals is 12.5%; (ii) systemic bank runs---those that are accompanied by deposit withdrawals---are associated with substantially larger output losses than non-systemic runs or deposit contractions alone; (iii) bank runs are contractionary even when they are not triggered by fundamental causes, banks are well-capitalized, and there is no evidence of a crisis or widespread failures in the banking sector; (iv) in both historical and contemporary episodes, depositors tend to run on highly leveraged banks, which leads to a credit crunch and a reallocation of deposits across banks; and (v) liability guarantees are associated with lower output losses after systemic runs, while having a lender of last resort or deposit insurance reduces the probability of a run becoming systemic.
-Overall, our findings highlight a key role of sudden bank liability disruptions in economic fluctuations, over and above other sources of financial fragility.
+Abstract: We study bank runs using a novel historical dataset covering 184 countries since 1800.
+Our approach combines narrative evidence from 467 sources with statistical indicators of systemic-wide bank deposit contractions to identify systemic bank runs.
+We find that: (i) the unconditional likelihood of a bank run is 1.9%; (ii) systemic bank runs---those accompanied by aggregate deposit outflows---are associated with substantially larger output losses than non-systemic runs or aggregate deposit contractions alone; (iii) systemic runs are associated with macroeconomic costs even when not triggered by clear macro- or micro-fundamental causes, banks are well-capitalized, and there is no evidence of an equity-driven crisis or widespread bank failures; and (iv) liability guarantees are associated with lower output losses after systemic runs, while having a lender of last resort or deposit insurance reduces the probability of a run becoming systemic.
+Our findings highlight a key role of sudden bank liability disruptions in economic fluctuations, over and above (aggregate) solvency concerns.